 We are committed to providing a safe place for all girls to attend camp.
 Not only do many girls have health issues related to animals but many girls are afraid of one animal or another.
 This means that we do not allow staff to bring or keep pets of any kind at camp.

-How do I take care of my health care needs during the summer?
+How do I take care of my healthcare needs during the summer?

 How do I do my laundry?